clicon/clixon-docs/restconf.rst

 If the message is not authenticated, an error message is returned with
 tag: `access denied` and HTTP error code `401 Unauthorized`.

-There are default handlers for TLS client certs and for "no" authentication.
+There are default handlers for TLS client certs and for "none" authentication.
 But other variants, such as http basic authentication, oauth2 or the remapping of client certs to NACM usernames, can be implemented by this callback

 If the message is authenticated, a user is associated with the message.
 This user can be derived from the headers or mapped in an application-dependent way.
 This user is used internally in Clixon and sent via the IPC protocol to the backend where it may be used for NACM authorization.